How to Configure Gmail Email on Your VPS

 sudo nano /etc/dovecot/conf.d/10-ssl.conf

-Ensure that SSL is enabled by setting:
+Ensure SSL is enabled:

 ssl = required